yunpwintphyulinn/Simulated-C2-Detection-with-Wazuh-and-Sysmon/README.md

 A home-lab project simulating an attacker delivering a C2 (command-and-control) payload to a Windows endpoint, and using Sysmon + Wazuh to generate telemetry, investigate the intrusion, and close a detection gap with a custom rule.

 > **Disclaimer:** This is an isolated, authorized home lab.
-All activity was performed against VMs owned and controlled by the author, on a host-only/internal network with no internet-facing exposure.
+All activity was performed against VMs owned and controlled by the author, on a “VirtualBox NAT Network”.
 No real-world systems were targeted.
 The generated payload is a standard Metasploit test payload used purely to produce realistic attacker telemetry for detection engineering practice.

 ## 1. Objective